Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-Varangberg, with a cargo of 4100 tons iron ore, bound for Belfast and Cardiff, was in Convoy HG 73 which suffered great losses at the end of Sept.-1941.
-This convoy departed Gibraltar on Sept.
-17, estimated to arrive Liverpool on Oct.
+As mentioned above, Varangberg, had arrived Gibraltar from Melilla on Sept.
+17-1941.
+With a cargo of 4100 tons iron ore, bound for Belfast and Cardiff, she now joined Convoy HG 73, which suffered great losses.
+The convoy departed Gibraltar on Sept.
+17 and was estimated to arrive Liverpool on Oct.
 1. It was initially shadowed by Italian submarines, though without causing any harm, but was later located by German aircraft, which then notified the U-boats nearby.

 Varangberg was torpedoed and sunk at about 11:20 pm on Sept.
 25 by U-203 (Mützelburg), position 47 50N 24 50W.
 One torpedo hit on the port side near No. 1 hatch, then half a minute later another hit forward of the bridge on the same side, and she went straight down, leaving no time to launch lifeboats.